Sinthiya1/Team-Profile-Generator/README.md

 ## User Story

+``As a Manager
-`As a manager a user want to generate a webpage that displays my team's basic info` `So that a user have quick access to their emails and GitHub profiles.`
+`I want to generate a webpage that displays my team's basic info` `So that a user have quick access to their emails and GitHub profiles.``

 ## Usage